So, you have come across the obvious “Your PHP installation appears to be missing MySQL extension which is required by WordPress” error message.

-While troubleshooting, the easiest way to check whether MySQL extension is installed or not is by creating an info.php file.
-It is the best response when you see “Your PHP installation appears to be missing MySQL extension which is required by WordPress” error message.
+While troubleshooting, the easiest way to check whether the MySQL extension is installed or not is by creating an info.php file.
+It is the best response when you see the “Your PHP installation appears to be missing MySQL extension which is required by WordPress” error message.

 Now, you must simply open a text editor and write the following code.

 Now, you must save the file as info.php and upload it to your web hosting server in the root directory.

 Now, you need to open the page on your web browser such as www.yourdomain.com/info.php